 Breastfeeding doesn't have to end when your period returns.
 You may notice that your baby is fussier during "that time of the month."
-Your milk has not turned "sour" or lost any of its valuable properties.
-Your baby's fussiness is probably due to the fact that milk production may drop a little due to hormone fluctuations, this also causes the sodium levels in your milk to rise, making the milk taste saltier than usual (some babies don't like the taste of the saltier milk).
+Your milk has not turned "sour" or lost its valuable properties.
+Your baby's fussiness is probably because milk production may drop a little due to hormone fluctuations.
+This also causes the sodium levels in your milk to rise, making the milk taste saltier than usual (some babies don't like the taste of salty milk).

-As soon as your hormone levels return to what they were before your period, your supply will increase again.
-Some babies drink more during a menstrual period to make up for the drop in milk production, then again, others will drink more after a period to make up for any calorie deficit.
+Your supply will increase as soon as your hormone levels return to what they were before your period.
+Some babies drink more during a menstrual period to make up for the drop in milk production, but others will drink more after a period to make up for any calorie deficit.

 If you feel that your milk supply is lower than before, you can:

 - Consume more lactogenic foods.

 - Take advantage of comfort feeding.

 Can You Fall Pregnant While Breastfeeding?

 With an irregular period, how does a mother ever know if she is fertile or not?

 If your periods are irregular, it would be wise to take extra preventative precautions because, yes, you can fall pregnant while breastfeeding.

 Breastfeeding mothers often complain about menstrual cramping (PMS symptoms) without actual periods for months before their menses return.
 These symptoms are the first signs that your body is getting ready for your period to return.